If You Are A Beginner to Opera, Pagliacci is The Opera to See

 Some children and adults see nothing funny about a clown.
 Instead, their white faces and grotesque, painted smiles instill fear and loathing.
 This primal fear of clowns is known as coulrophobia.

-Click to view an opera video clip and find out more about Tonio, the evil clown in Pagliacci.
+Find out more about Tonio, the evil clown in Pagliacci.

 The Opera Pagliacci Appears to be Based on a Lie